mochenyang/MSBA6461-Advanced-AI/README.md

 **Most recent updates (Last edit: 02/2023):**

-- "Sequence to Sequence Model.ipynb": added new section on large language models
+- "Sequence to Sequence Model" module: added new section on large language models
+- "Finite Markov Decision Process" module: added new section on temporal difference learning

 Below is a list of topics covered in each notebook.